domvdp/domvdp.github.io/_pages/about.md

 power?*

 ## Motivations
-To this aim I am seeking a place on a graduate scheme to pursue the role of a data scientist.
-I look forward to further broadening my expertise within essential languages such as SQL, Hadoop, Spark etc, with strong emphasis on achieving **Python** mastery.
+I am seeking a place on a graduate scheme to pursue the role of a data scientist, and I look forward to further broadening my expertise within **Python** as well as other essential languages such as SQL, Hadoop, Spark etc.

 I first developed a passion for programming when introduced to MATLAB within an engineering context.
 This passion continued to deepen as I became immersed